Medicinal herbs to grow at home

 Ashwagandha contains chemicals that might help calm the brain, reduce swelling, lower blood pressure, and alter the immune system.
 They are called adaptogens, which are believed to help the body resist physical and mental stress.

+Ashwagandha is propagated from seeds.
+In India, it is cultivated in regions with low rainfall right after the pre-monsoon at the beginning of the rainy season in hot and humid conditions.
 Plant ashwagandha in a dry and sunny location in your garden.
 If the soil is poor, add manure to enrich it and remove weeds and debris from the planting site.
 Watering should be economical and only when the plant seems thirsty.

 3. Spearmint